ideabrian/docs-1/src/pages/develop/services.md

 - Persistent database services
 - Ephemeral deployment services

 Deployment services can be connected to a GitHub repo and automatically deployed on each commit.
-Templates are a pre-configured group of services that can be used as a starting off point for your project, or added to an existing project.
+A template is a pre-configured group of services.
+A template can be used to start a project or to expand an existing project.

 Services keep track of all current and historical deployment attempts as well as [variables](/develop/variables), [metrics](/diagnose/metrics), and application source like a GitHub repo and a start command.
 Clicking a service within the project canvas will bring up the service view on the side of your browser.